kshan27/little-lemon-restaurent/README.md

 ### Little Lemon App

-This capstone project enables you to demonstrate multiple skills by solving an authentic real-world problems.
+This capstone project enabled me to demonstrate multiple skills by solving an authentic real-world problems.

 Developing this project will test your knowledge and understanding, and provide you with a platform to show off your abilities in front-end web development using React, HTML, CSS and UI libraries.

 In this project,
-1. I have begin with structuring layouts with semantic HTML.
+1. I started with structuring layouts with semantic HTML.
 2. Used Flexbox and grid CSS properties to generate layouts.
 3. Improved the UX/UI of your app by further enhancing users' experience through the evaluation and revision of its design.
 4. Setting up project components using React.